ninanikitina/BioLab/README.md

 This project solves the problem of detecting stress fibers (parallel actin filaments) located above and below nuclei within a single cell using a confocal microscope image of this cell.
 ![alt text](https://github.com/ninanikitina/BioLab/blob/master/readme_pic/research_project.png?raw=true)

-There is two part of the project:
+There are two parts of the project:
 1) Test part - detection volume of all nuclei in the picture with multiple nuclei.
 UNet model is used to detect countors of each nucleus on a picture, and the Alexnet model was used to detect real vs. reflected nucleus images on each layer.
+UNet model was trained from scratch with 300 images of 30 nuclei on different slices (no data augmentation).
-The result was compared with the result produced by
+The result was compared with the result produced by the Imaris program.
+Test part overview and results: https://github.com/ninanikitina/BioLab/blob/master/readme_pic/Presentarion_12.18.2020.pdf
-2) Main part
+2) Main part - detecting stress fibers.
+Slices of the 3D image of a single nucleus are converted from XY axis to ZY axis, and a UNet model is used to detect countors of each fiber on each slice.

-UNet model was trained from scratch with 300 images of 30 nuclei on different slices with data augmentation.
+The UNet model was trained from scratch with 40 images of different ZY slices of one nucleus (no data augmentation image).